TOWN OF OCEAN CITY

 SOLID WASTE AND TRANSFER STATION

-The FY 19 budget includes funding for twenty-one full-time positions, the same number of positions since FY 15.
+The FY 21 budget includes funding for twenty-one full-time positions, the same number of positions since FY 15.
 In addition, there are seventeen seasonal positions in this division.
 Since FY 09, twenty-three positions have been eliminated in this division.
-Full-time wages include a step increase effective January 1, 2020.
-Salaries and wages also reflect the increase in minimum wage to $11/hour beginning January 1, 2020.
+Full-time wages include a step increase effective January 1, 2021.
+Salaries and wages also reflect the increase in minimum wage to $11.75/hour beginning January 1, 2021.
+Part-time salaries increase $6,077 due to changes in the pay table as a result of the increase in minimum wage.
 Solid Waste Worker II positions were upgraded as part of the pay study conducted in FY 16.
 Part-time employees in this division also received upgrades through the 2016 pay and benefits study.
-For FY 19, a 2% pay table adjustment increased the wages for the part-time employees at a cost of $3,614.
-Overtime costs increase $1,641.
-Unemployment, pension and retiree health are projected to increase for this division, while health insurance and worker’s compensation are projected to decrease.
+Overtime costs increase $1,251.
+Unemployment, and pension are projected to increase for this division, while health insurance, retiree health and worker’s compensation are projected to decrease.

 CHANGES IN OPERATIONS: